 We also find large MVPFs for policies that use unique incentive contracts to discourage rice field burning.
 We find MVPFs between 10-15 when including global benefits and in the 1.3-1.8 range when only including US benefits.
-Additionally, we find potentially high returns to policies encouraging the adoption of wind turbines in India, with a global MVPF of 7.64 and a US-only MVPF of 0.9.
-As is the case with our primary estimates, we find the lowest MVPFs for other policies using rebates to encourage the purchase of other efficient appliances.
+Additionally, we find potentially high returns to policies encouraging the adoption of wind turbines in India, with a global MVPF of 7.64 and a US-only MVPF of 0.9.84 As is the case with our primary estimates, we find the lowest MVPFs for other policies that use rebates to encourage the purchase of other efficient appliances.

 In sum, we find potentially high returns - even from a US-only perspective - from policies that invest in reducing greenhouse gas emissions in developing countries.
-Indeed, subsidies for cookstoves and deforestation subsidies in Sierra Leone have some of the highest MVPFs in our sample even when only considering the benefits accruing to US residents.
-Our exact MVPF estimates depend on the incidence of the social costs of carbon and, in particular, whether the benefit accrue in the form of increased US productivity.
-Such benefits have US tax revenue implications, meaningfully reducing the net cost to the US government of the subsidies.
-However, we caution that we also find high variance across studies even within categories (suggesting such returns are not guaranteed).
-Moreover, one should exert some degree of caution in our assumption that the US government could implement these policies
+Indeed, subsidies for cookstoves and deforestation subsidies in Sierra Leone have higher MVPFs than any domestic subsidy in our sample, even when only considering the benefits accruing to US residents.
+That said, we reiterate three notes of caution.
+First, our exact MVPF estimates depend on the incidence of the social costs of carbon and, in particular, whether the benefits accrue in the form of increased US productivity.
+Such productivity benefits have US tax revenue implications that meaningfully impact the net cost of the subsidies to the US government.
+Second, we find high variance in our international MVPFs estimates, even within policy categories.
+Even when spending within a promising category, high returns are certainly not guaranteed.
+Finally, our analysis assumes the US government could implement these policies with the same cost structure as the NGO conducting the evaluation.
+The US government may face different administrative costs when scaling these programs, meaningfully changing that MVPF.
+All of that said, the key lesson from our analysis mirrors the conclusions of Glennerster & Jayachandran (2023): International aid policies can be a valuable part of the toolkit for addressing climate change.